ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you take a snapshot, read and write operations from your virtual server instance to the volume continue uninterrupted.
 After volume data is retrieved, the snapshot enters a `pending` state until the snapshot is created.
 When the snapshot is successfully created and in a `stable` state, you can resume volume management activities, such as deleting, resizing, or detaching a volume.
 You can also take more snapshots.

-Volume data that is retrieved for the requested snapshot is encrypted while in transit from the hypervisor to {{site.data.keyword.cos_full}}.
+Volume data that is captured for the requested snapshot is encrypted while in transit from the hypervisor to {{site.data.keyword.cos_full}}.
 The initial snapshot is the entire copy of your {{site.data.keyword.block_storage_is_short}} volume.
 Subsequent snapshots copy only what was changed since the last snapshot.

 You can [restore](/docs/vpc?topic=vpc-snapshots-vpc-restore) a boot or data volume from a running virtual server instance in the UI, CLI, API, or Terraform.
 Restoring a data from a snapshot creates a new, fully provisioned volume.
+It does not overwrite data in the snapshot's parent volume.

 Restoring from a snapshot of a boot volume creates a new boot volume that you can use to provision another instance.
-Restoring from a snapshot of a data volume creates a secondary volume that is attached to the instance.
-You can also restore a stand-alone (unattached) data volume from a snapshot.
+Restoring from a snapshot of a data volume creates a secondary volume that can be attached to the instance or be kept as a stand-alone (unattached) data volume.

 When you restore volumes from snapshots in a consistency group, you can select some or all of the snapshots.

-## IAM roles for creating, managing, and restoring from single and consistency group snapshots
-{: #snapshots-vpc-iam}

-Snapshots require IAM permissions for role-based access control.
-You need the right platform role to create and manager with snapshots in your own account, and the correct service roles to use a snapshot for restoring data from another account.

-When you share a snapshot with another account, you must assign the *Snapshot Remote Account Restorer* role to the other account's user to allow them access to the snapshot.
-They must also have the *Restore Volume From Remote Account Snapshot* role in their account to create a volume with the CRN of the remote snapshot in the console.{: ui}

-When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
-They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot from the CLI.{: cli}

-When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
-They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot with the API.{: api}

-When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
-They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot with Terraform.{: terraform}

-For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles), [IAM roles, and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles) and [IAM roles and actions for Block Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.volume-roles).

-For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
-For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
-{: tip}
+Volume data restoration begins immediately as the volume is created, but performance is degraded until all the data is copied from {{site.data.keyword.cos_short}} and the volume is fully restored.

 ## Limitations
 {: #snapshots-vpc-limitations}